 Let us conclude with a few remarks.
 First, the fact that a classical stochastic distribution succeeds in reproducing the two-mode squeezed state late time correlators is due to most phase information being contained in the decaying mode, which is not observable in the large squeezing limit in the minimal setup we considered here.
 More complicated situations, such as multi-field inflation~\cite{Wands:2007bd} where entropic perturbations can source the decaying mode on large scales, or models where features in the potential~\cite{Leach:2001zf,Jain:2008dw,Hazra:2010ve} give rise to transient violations of slow roll (hence modified squeezing histories) may therefore lead to different conclusions.
 Second, in light of the results of this paper, the presence of large quantum correlations in primordial perturbations can be seen as a remarkable feature of inflation.
 It would be interesting to see whether this property is also present in alternative scenarios~\cite{Battefeld:2014uga} to inflation, such as bouncing cosmologies~\cite{Pinto-Neto:2013npa} or ekpyrotic setups~\cite{Battarra:2013cha}.

-The answer to the question raised in the title of this paper is, at the level of two-point correlators, yes in principle, but no in practice.
-However, other observations, such as the non-Gaussian patterns derived in section~\ref{subsec:ng} or Bell-type experiments, may be capable of proving the existence of large quantum correlations in the CMB.
-We plan to investigate these issues in future publications~\cite{MV}.
+The answer to the question raised in the title of this paper is yes in principle, and maybe in practice.
+On top of the possibles channels we exhibited in this article, other observations, such as Bell-type experiments, may also be capable of proving the existence of large quantum correlations in the CMB.
+We plan to investigate these issues in future publications~\cite{Martin:2016tbd, Martin:2017zxs}.\\